Trailer Aerodynamics

 The smoother the skin of the object (including the rounding of the edges and tapering of the tail end), the less turbulence the object will create as it passes through the air.
 We call it Cd.

 Unfortunately, “Drag Coefficient” is not well defined, like you can’t calculate it to see how much of a difference each idea will give.
-That’s what engineering does sometimes to make the equations work — they make a Coefficient.
+That is what engineering does sometimes to make the equations work — they make a Coefficient.

 We have to experimentally measure Cd in a wind tunnel – which is not practical for DIY’ers.
 Fortunately, we do know things that make it greater or smaller.
-This is one we can play with, and we’ll talk through some ideas below.
+This is one we can play with, and we will talk through some ideas below.

-This is the most bothersome.
+This is the most bothersome – at least for me.
 Who wants to go slow?
 I like to go fast, but as we see from the equation, this is by far the most significant factor.
-And, it’s the easiest one to control.
+The V^2 means V times V, which makes it far and away the most significant.
+Oddly enough, it is also the easiest one to control.
 So, to reduce air disturbance, slow down.

 Small, Smooth, Slow.
-Doesn’t sound very exciting.
-And, it’s kind of the opposite of the way we like to do things.
+Does not sound very exciting.
+And, it is kind of the opposite of the way we like to do things.
 Well, except for smooth.
-Anyway, that’s the application of the theory.
-Now let’s talk practical.
+Anyway, that is the application of the theory.
+Now we can talk practical.

 Myths About Trailer Aerodynamics